kulekriss/kulekriss.github.io/index.md

 <i>"Your blog has been a constant source of inspiration for me.
 Keep up the great work!"</i> - Emily

-<i>"I love how you combine technical knowledge with personal experiences.
-Can't wait to read more!"</i> - Mark
+<i>"I love how you combine technical knowledge with personal experiences."</i> - Mark

 ## Get in Touch